 |Preoperative Options||Units of Blood Conserved|

 |Tolerance of anemia (reduce transfusion trigger)||1-2|

 |Increase preoperative red blood cell mass||2|

 |Acute normovolemic hemodilution||1-2|

 The decision to transfuse blood depends on the clinical condition of the patient and on their ability to compensate for reduced tissue oxygenation.
 Patients with evidence of severe cardiac or respiratory disease or with preexisting anemia have a limited ability to compensate.4 In critically ill, non-bleeding adult patients <55 years old and without evidence of an acute myocardial infarction or unstable angina, keeping the hemoglobin (Hgb) >7.0 g/dL, rather than >10 g/dL, results in no change in mortality.5 The mortality increases dramatically when the Hgb drops below 5 to 6 g/dL, especially in postoperative patients.6

 Levels of anemia that would not be tolerated under optimal conditions can, and must, be tolerated when the blood supply is scarce or dangerous.
-The World Health Organization ...
+The World Health Organization (WHO) defines ...